-When you enter the University of Utah you are listed as being in premajor status.
+When you enter the University of Utah you are listed as being in pre-major status.
 This is not the same as being declared into a major.
 To officially declare your major you must meet with the departmental advisor.
-At mse.utah.edu, click on People/Students/Academic Advisor

-1. Major Coursework

-See your departmental advisor or run a DARS for a list of requirements for your major.

-2. Other Departmental or College Requirements

-Some departments have additional requirements for graduation such as passing comprehensive exams.
+- 1. Major coursework see your departmental advisor or run a DARs for a list of requirements for your major - 2.
+Other Departmental or College Requirements some departments have additional requirements for graduation such as passing comprehensive exams.
 Check with your departmental advisor.

-Second Bachelor's Degrees
+Second Bachelor's Degree